 How to find the overlap:

 Start with what you already know.
 What topics do you find yourself reading about, recommending to friends, or helping people with?
-That’s your starting point.

 Step 2: Pick a Blog Name and Domain

 Your blog name should be brandable, short, and available as a .com domain.
-Avoid hyphens, numbers, and anything that’s hard to spell or remember.
+Avoid hyphens, numbers, and anything hard to spell or remember.

 Step 3: Pick Your Hosting and Set Up WordPress